ChristophDahl/social-gating-prosocial-behaviour/README.md

 figures/Fig1.pdf
 figures/Fig2.png
 figures/Fig2.pdf
+figures/Fig3_prospective_predictions.png
+figures/Fig3_prospective_predictions.pdf
 figures/supplement/SupFig1.png
 figures/supplement/SupFig1.pdf
 ```

 `nested_model_likelihoods.csv` is retained as a legacy output name for compatibility.
 The same information is reported as `model_ablation_scores.csv` and should be interpreted as a structural model-ablation / predictive-recovery check, not as a fitted empirical nested-model comparison.

+## Prospective model-derived diagnostics

+`sg_prospectivePredictions.m` evaluates three consequences of the specified architecture in synthetic diagnostic conditions that were not used to construct the literature-derived task presets:

+1. a need × affordance interaction implied by the multiplicative gate;
+2. a relationship × gate interaction implied by gating of partner-value effects;
+3. a need-dependent shift in the cost indifference point.

+The pure self-interest parameter preset provides a negative control.
+These analyses are prospective model predictions rather than independent empirical validation.

 ## Running components separately